bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

-Note also that if you wish to define different repositories per equipment, you can easily use variable precedence mechanism seen in the Ansible tutorial to define repositories variable in each equipment group.
+Note also that if you wish to define different repositories per equipment, you can easily use variable precedence mechanism seen in the Ansible tutorial to define repositories variable in each equipment group, or even for each node.

 NFS
 ^^^

-File group_vars/all/general_settings/nfs.yml allows to set NFS shared folders inside the cluster.
+File *group_vars/all/general_settings/nfs.yml* allows to set NFS shared folders inside the cluster.
 Comments in the file should be enough to understand this file.

 General
 ^^^^^^^

-File group_vars/all/general_settings/general.yml configure few main parameters:
+File *group_vars/all/general_settings/general.yml* configure few main parameters:

 * Time zone (very important, should match the one of your current management server)